soug86/Challenge/Week 1/WRITTEN_REPORT.md

 ## 1. Overview of Project

 The aim of the analysis was to provide actionable insights to Louise  which would help her determine the optimal time and budget that has historically resulted in successful campaigns.
+This information would help Louise, who is an upcoming playright to determine when to launch and how much to spend on the play 'Fever' to have the highest chance of success.

 The analysis involved looking at historical data from over **4,100** projects from across the world over a nine year period from 2009 to 2017.